-“2022 Is Going To Be A Crazy Year For Digital Fashion”
+“2022 Will Be a Crazy Year for Digital Fashion”

 Do you remember the first time you came across a digital fashion creation?